sinatra/sinatra-recipes/helpers/partials.md

 Thanks to [DAZ](https://github.com/daz4126) for a lot of the code, originally published on his blog ["I Did it my Way"](http://ididitmyway.herokuapp.com/past/2010/5/31/partials/)

 ## Simple Partial
-The simplest implementation of a partial create a method that takes a single parameter, `template` and uses the same mechanism that is used to render a view, i.e. `erb`.
+The simplest implementation of a partial helper should start by creating a method that takes a single parameter, `template` and uses the same mechanism that is used to render a view, i.e. `erb`.
 However, unlike the traditional view rendering, where we would yield the view within a layout, when using a partial, the layout option is set to false so that the layout is not rendered again.
 One used to have to specify this, but that is no longer the case.

 ```ruby
 helpers do